-Currently REPs and ExerciseNZ each have their own board guiding their own strategic direction.
+REPs and ExerciseNZ each had their own board guiding their own strategic direction.
 It was generally felt that the reasons this separation previously existed were no longer valid, and the needs of REPs from a strategic perspective could be better met.
-In the future there will be a single Board guiding the direction of both ExerciseNZ and REPs.
+In the future, there will be a single Board guiding the direction of both ExerciseNZ and REPs.

-As part of the new structure, a new REPs advisory group will be established.
-All current REPs Board members will be invited on this group.
-Additional representatives will come from a broad range of sectors and organisations within our industry including: The PT Council, Yoga, Education Providers and Exercise Providers of different scale and types.
+As part of the new structure, a new REPs advisory group was established.
+All current REPs Board members were invited to be in this group.
+Additional representatives came from a broad range of sectors and organisations within our industry including: The PT Council, Yoga, Education Providers and Exercise Providers of different scale and types.

 The new REPs advisory group will directly advise the REPs Registrar on key matters relating to registration, standards and operations of REPs.
 Any person interested in being involved with this group can directly contact the Registrar (email@example.com).

 All registered exercise professionals will also receive FREE associate membership to ExerciseNZ.
-This will enable ExerciseNZ to continue to provide benefits to those registered (such as discounted rates to FitEx Conference) and also explore providing further benefits and support options in the future.
+This will enable ExerciseNZ to continue to provide benefits to those registered (such as discounted rates to FitEx Conference) and also explore providing further benefits and support options later in 2018.

 What doesn’t change?

 What doesn’t change is a far longer list!

 - Ownership remains the same – REPs remains 100% owned by the industry, through ExerciseNZ